-The post is available immediately and is funded is funded by a grant from the ERC until 30 September 2021 in the first instance.
-Starting salary is on UCL Grade 7, which ranges from £35,965 to £43,470 per annum including London Allowance.
+The posts are available immediately and are funded by a grant from the Epilepsy Society to 31 August 2022 in the first instance.
+Starting salary on UCL Grade 7, £35,965 – £43,470 per annum (including London Allowance), superannuable.
 Appointment at Grade 7 is dependent upon having been awarded a PhD; if this is not the case, initial appointment will be at research assistant Grade 6B (salary £31,479 – £33,194 per annum) with payment at Grade 7 being backdated to the date of final submission of the PhD thesis.
 If the PhD has not yet been granted, the final accepted version of the thesis must have been submitted to the degree-granting university by the start date.

 If you have any queries regarding the application process, please contact Oksana Shapoval, HR Officer, UCL Queen Square Institute of Neurology (firstname.lastname@example.org).
-Informal inquiries can be made to Professor Sanjay Sisodiya (email@example.com).
+Informal inquiries can be made to Professor Sanjay Sisodiya (email@example.com)

 UCL Taking Action for Equality